 Example 2: Product Inventory Management

 How about looking at product sales holistically?
 You probably have an inventory management system or warehouse management system (IMS/WMS) that lets you know the general in-stock quantity.
 Surely someone is reviewing reports to be aware of fast and slow movers, right?
 RIGHT?
 Where products are selling (eCommerce, marketplace, retail), for example (and how quickly), can lead you to make different decisions.

 Are you running low on a top product in retail?
 If retail customers are more valuable than Amazon, then you may make a decision to not sell that particular product on Amazon in the short term to preserve inventory for retail customers.
 However, if you are just looking at a top level in-stock number, then you may end up letting this product sell out and miss out on more valuable customers and profit.

 These are just two small examples of the power of an omnichannel view of your business.

 A holistic view of your company’s performance can dramatically change how you make decisions to run your business.
 If creating or enabling a centralized data warehouse seems like an overwhelming or out of reach project—it doesn’t have to be.
-Daasity’s proprietary platform is designed with D2C brands in mind.
-The platform can create your data warehouse in a matter of days, not months all at an affordable cost.
+Daasity’s eCommerce performance analytics platform is purpose-built and completely optimized for DTC eCommerce brands.
+The platform can create your data warehouse in a matter of days, not months.
 If you are drowning in spreadsheets, or don’t even know where to start, contact Daasity today.

-For more information or a demo, visit www.Daasity.com.
+For more information or a demo, visit us!

 Daasity is transforming the way companies access and use their data.
 It is the first and only company to design a proprietary platform specifically for the direct-to-consumer industry that makes business-critical data accessible and usable for strategic decision-making.
 The company’s mission is to make business-critical data accessible for all DTC brands.
 Visit www.Daasity.com or LinkedIn.